shawa/primavera-calendar/README.md

 # Primavera Sound 2018 Calendar Generator

 This is a Python utility for generating an `.ics` file for the timetable on Primavera Sound's 2018 webpage.
-Recommended useage is to create a shared Google Calendar you and your pals can use to click 'attending' etc to coordinate bops.
+Recommended usage is to create a shared Google Calendar you and your pals can use to click 'attending' etc to coordinate bops.

 ## Setup